onepub-dev/onepub/SECURITY.md

 Our objective is to fix critical bugs within 24 hours of the triage completion.

-Timeline for other bugs will be based on the percieved risk to our customers.
+Timeline for other bugs will be based on the perceived risk to our customers.

 When reporting a bug please provide as much information as possible to help us reproduce the problem.